Purchasing Card

 Purchasing Card declines

 U.S. Bank may decline a purchasing card transaction for a variety of reasons.
-If you card is declined, contact U.S. Bank Customer Service at (800) 344-5696 or the Purchasing Card Program Manager to determine the reason for the decline.
+If you card is declined, contact U.S. Bank Customer Service at (800) 344-5696 or a Credit Card Administrator to determine the reason for the decline.

 View common decline reasons (PDF)